 Mark Sanford Ends His Primary Challenge Against President Trump

-Former South Carolina governor and congressman Mark Sanford has ended his long-shot Republican primary challenge to President Trump.
+Former South Carolina Gov. and Rep. Mark Sanford has ended his long-shot Republican primary challenge to President Trump.

-Sanford announced he was withdrawing in a press conference on Tuesday in New Hampshire, the early primary state he had made the focus of his struggling White House bid.
+Sanford announced he was withdrawing Tuesday at a news conference in New Hampshire, the early primary state he had made the focus of his struggling White House bid.

 Sanford blamed the impeachment inquiry against Trump for making it harder to make policy-based arguments against the president, including deficit reduction and slashing government spending.

 "I am suspending my race for the presidency because impeachment has made my goal of making the debt, deficit and spending issue a part of this presidential debate impossible right now," Sanford said.
-"From day one, I was fully aware of how hard it would be to elevate these issues with a sitting president of my own party ignoring them.
+"From Day 1, I was fully aware of how hard it would be to elevate these issues with a sitting president of my own party ignoring them.
 Impeachment noise has moved what was hard to herculean as nearly everything in Republican Party politics is currently viewed through the prism of impeachment."

 Sanford added that it was his "hope and intention to find new ways to raise and elevate these vital themes."